genglinliu/simple_memory_allocator/README.md

 ```

 The goal of this function is relatively straightforward since it primarily
 relies on the two helper functions `find_free` and `split`.
-First, you should
+First, need to
 define some local pointers to pass to these functions.
-We called them `found`
+They are called `found`
 and `previous` which are both `node_t*` types and allocated which is a
 `header_t*` type.
-Next, you need to make the call to `find_free` passing in the
+Next, need to make the call to `find_free` passing in the
 size and the `found` and `previous` pointers.
-After this call make sure you
+After this call make sure we
-check to see if you found a free node.
-If not, you need to return `NULL`.
+check to see if we found a free node.
+If not, return `NULL`.
 After
-this you should call split passing in the appropriate arguments.
+this call split passing in the appropriate arguments.
 Lastly, return
 a pointer to the allocated block.
-Note, you do not want to return the address to
+Note, do return the address to
-the start of the allocated block - you must adjust this pointer to be just after
+the start of the allocated block - we must adjust this pointer to be just after
 the allocated block's header (`header_t`).
 This will require a little pointer
 arithmetic.